top of page

 Application: God's miraculous creation includes amazing ocean mammals.

 In this L.I.F.E.
 Lesson, Dr. Bob visits San Diego, California and takes a boat out into the Pacific Ocean to get close to Grey Whales, and Dolphins.
 These amazing creatures defy evolution, and are evidence of the great sea animals God created on the 5th day of creation.
+For additional lessons and support material, visit the A Flood of Hope site.

 Supplemental Information